muma378/Utils/audio/README.md

 - Downsampling;
 - Slicing wav into segments in a specified length, (while no voice were to be truncated);
 - Converts stereo to mono;
+- Extracts a segment with given begining and ending.

 ###Usage